-I’ve been a headshot portrait photographer in Manchester for 20 years.
+I’ve been a headshot photographer in Manchester for 20 years.
 You can see what we do here.
-It’s not an easy thing to buy and quality of service varies, so here’s how to get better commercial portraits, how photographers work and how we charge our rates for head shot portraits.
+It’s not an easy thing to buy and quality of service varies, so here’s how to get better professional head shots, how photographers work and how we charge our rates for company headshots.

 - We need plenty of space.
 This is the best set-up – a large empty space of approx 5meter square.
 That gives room for a large colorama backdrop and the lights.
 Ideally it would have a high ceiling.
 The key thing is not to try and do it in a tiny room as it affects the quality that we can deliver.

 2. The room should not be overlooked.
 Most people feel uncomfortable having their company headshots done, at least initially.
 With time though even the most nervous can be put at ease – but this is made much harder if their colleagues are all watching.
 Sounds obvious but we are often asked to shoot in an open-plan office and we simply won’t do it as it never, ever yields lovely portraits.

 How much are headshots and how many do we get?

 “How much will it cost for our headshot portraits?”
 “What do the charges include?”
 Very important questions as it’s not a common purchase for most businesses and rates differ wildly.
 Photographers vary in how they charge for portrait sessions.
 Some charge per person, some cost it by the actual number of shots supplied.